victorma17/besu-deployer-docker/README.md

 DONE 😎

-For stop the network and clean the installation just run:
+To stop the network and clean the installation just run:
 ```bash
 bash clean.sh
 ```

 ### Customize more configuration

-If you want to change the Genesis, you must to replace in
+If you want to change the Genesis, you must replace in

 ### Extra